 Side Effects of Modafinil

-This drug promotes wakefulness if a person suffers from sleeping conditions such as:
+This drug promotes wakefulness if a person suffers from sleep conditions such as:

 - Narcolepsy